 The Peninsula has a reputation for developmental management and has achieved some great success stories over the years.
 This is monitored and measured through a recognized performance management system and the completion of its annual workplace skills plan.
-In the staff workshops throughout the year the theme for 2021 was identifying our "North Star" and introduction of the new Group Mission Vision and Values and emphasizing importance of "Drum Beats" and a new internal language.
+In the staff "we care" workshops at the end of the year the theme for 2022 was a focus on the word for 2023 "Commitment" and identifying any areas of concern, it is quite clear that the Peninsula is seen as their safe haven but there is a hi level of stress and trauma being encountered within their home environments, 7 healing modalities were presented with each staff member selecting the one they most related to and will receive a session at the start of the new year to assist them with coping mechanisms.
 The company has various external and internal audits throughout the year and is compliant with all legislation.
-New POPI regulations for the protection of personal information have been implemented and Abdulah Davids our Compliance Officer has been registered with the regulator.
+POPI regulations for the protection of personal information have been implemented and Abdulah Davids our Compliance Officer has been registered with the regulator.